ChaseD13/UI-lab-capture/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
+Run in a windows 10 environment using Anaconda 4.7.5 and python 3.7.3

 - Spinnaker SDK
   - _Included in Additional docs_